aerits/StepMania-Pad-VR/README.md

 1. Clone the repository / download the source code
 2. Go into `bin\Debug\net7.0` inside of `StepMania-Pad-VR`
 3. Run the binary named `ddr pad vr.exe`
+4. Create a shortcut if you want to

 # why